cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 Option | Default | Description
 --- | --- | ---
 `blackout` | `[]` | Selectors for elements that should be blacked out when the screenshot is taken.
 Does not apply to `runner` captures.
-`capture` | `'fullpage'` | Which parts of the UI to capture.
+`capture` | `'fullpage'` | Which parts of the Test Runner to capture.
+This value is ignored for element screenshot captures.
 Valid values are `app`, `fullpage`, or `runner`.
-When `app`, your app is captured with the current viewport.
-When `fullpage`, your app is captured in its entirety from top to bottom.
-When `runner`, the entire browser viewport, including the Cypress UI, is captured.
-For test failure screenshots, capture is always coerced to `runner`.
-This value is ignored for element captures.
+When `app`, your application under test is captured in the current viewport.
+When `fullpage`, your application under test is captured in its entirety from top to bottom.
+When `runner`, the entire browser viewport, including the Cypress Command Log, is captured.
+For screenshots automatically taken on test failure, capture is always coerced to `runner`.
-`disableTimersAndAnimations` | `true`| When true, disables JavaScript timers (`setTimeout`, `setInterval`, etc) and CSS animations from running while the screenshot is taken.
+`disableTimersAndAnimations` | `true`| When true, prevents JavaScript timers (`setTimeout`, `setInterval`, etc) and CSS animations from running while the screenshot is taken.
+`scaleAppCaptures` | `false` | Whether to scale the app to fit into the browser viewport when `capture` option is `app` or `fullpage`.
 `screenshotOnRunFailure` | `true` | When true, automatically takes a screenshot when there is a failure in Run mode.
-`scaleAppCaptures` | `false` | When true and capture is `app` or `fullpage`, will scale the app to fit into the browser viewport.
-`waitForCommandSynchronization` | `true` | When true, makes a best effort to sync the command log, showing the last run command.
-Only applies to `runner` captures.
+`waitForCommandSynchronization` | `true` | Whether to make an effort to sync the command log, showing the latest command run, when `capture` option is `runner`.

 # Examples

 ## Blackout elements before screenshot

-Elements that match the selectors specified will be blacked out from the screenshot, but only for a `app` capture. `blackout` is ignored for `runner` captures.
+Elements that match the specified selectors will be blacked out from the screenshot, but only when the `capture` option is `app`. `blackout` is ignored is `capture` is `runner`.

 ```javascript
 Cypress.SelectorPlayground.defaults({